Team

 Alejandra Torres, MS

-Life Science Research Professional I |
+Life Science Research Professional II |

-Alejandra ('Ale') Torres, MS is a Life Science Research Professional I and earned her Masters in Biochemical Sciences from UNAM Mexico.
+Alejandra ('Ale') Torres, MS is a Life Science Research Professional II and earned her Masters in Biochemical Sciences from UNAM Mexico.
 She is currently working on optimizing a neural dopaminergic differentiation protocol of iPSC lines, as well as studying the immunofluorescence of such cells and conducting biochemical assays of iPSCs.

 |